 The Ethnographic Dataset on Ritual

 This dataset contains detailed information on 645 religious rituals from 74 cultures around the globe, covering ritual, group size, social complexity, resource extraction and cultural links of societies, from roughly 1,800CE to WWII.
-The full dataset can be accessed here.
+The full dataset can be downloaded here and the coding guidelines here.

 The Oxford Morals Project